1885 AAA Championships: Summary

 At the start of the 7 miles walk Michael Hayes (Limerick AA & BC) took the lead, closely followed by J. Jervis (Liverpool AC) and Fred Crowther (Wakefield FC).
 J. R. Lewis (Newton FC) was fourth and Arthur Gough (Liverpool H.) was last.
 Before they had completed one lap Gough was disqualified.
 Shortly after they passed one mile Lewis passed Crowther who retired at that point.
 Hayes and Jervis then moved gradually away from Lewis with Hayes in front and Jervis on his heels until half a mile from home when Jervis spurted into the lead and pulled away winning by around 200 yards. splits, 1 mile: 7:05, 14:50 (7:45), 22:52 (8:02), 31:06 (8:14), 39:26 (8:20), 47:36 (8:10), 56:10.6 (8:34.6).

 There were two heats of the 120 yards hurdles, with the first two in each heat qualifying for the final.
 There were, though, only nine flights of hurdles set out for the heats.
 This error was noticed in time for there to be the correct number of ten flights for the final.
 Sidney Purves (Cambridge Un.
 AC) and Alexander Jordan (Manhattan AC, New York) qualified from heat one in which A. McNeil (Oxford Un.
 AC) retired two hurdles from home.
 In the second heat Charles Daft (Notts Forest FC) and Ernest Lloyd (Clapham Rovers FC) qualified for the final while Sherard Joyce (Cambridge Un.
 AC) fell at the last hurdle.
 In the final Daft, who was from the same club as Charles Gowthorpe, last year's winner, led from start to finish and won "in grand style."

-The only Englishman in the field events was Thomas Ray (Ulverston AC), the world record holder in the pole vault.
+The only Englishman in the field events was Thomas Ray (Ulverston AC), the world record holder in the pole jump.
 He won that event with ease and finished second in the high jump, setting a personal best of 5ft 10in (1.78m).